How Wire Transfer From India to Abroad Actually Works

 However, if the sender’s bank doesn’t have a direct relationship with the receiver’s bank then there may be a delay in transaction completion.

-In such a case, a network of intermediary banks in SWIFT, who have connections to both the sender and receiver bank, comes to the rescue.
-The SWIFT message is routed through them (thus the delay) and finally the message is transmitted to the receiver’s bank.
+In such a case, a network of intermediary banks in SWIFT, which have connections to both the sender and receiver bank, comes to the rescue.
+The SWIFT message is routed through them (thus the delay) and finally, the message is transmitted to the receiver’s bank.

 Overall, a Wire Transfer may take anywhere between a few hours to 2 working days to get processed and this is one of the main drawbacks of SWIFT.

-But on the other hand, SWIFT transfers are one of the safest ways to send money internationally from India and approved by RBI.
+On the other hand, SWIFT transfers are one of the safest ways to send money internationally from India and are approved by RBI.

 5. The beneficiary bank receives the Wire Transfer message and credits the funds to the beneficiary account